No. 3 Squadron RNZAF: History

 From 1948 to 1957, No.3 Squadron reverted to being a territorial squadron, based at Wigram with de Havilland Tiger Moths, North American Harvards and P-51 Mustangs.
 It subsequently operated transport types such the Bristol Freighter and Army co-operation types such as the Auster AOP, before becoming a dedicated helicopter squadron in 1965, based at Hobsonville, Auckland, and equipped with Bell 47s, and from the end of the year Bell UH-1 Iroquois.

 The squadron's Naval Support Flight flew helicopters for the Royal New Zealand Navy's frigates from 1966 until October 2005, when the role was transferred to 6 Squadron.
 The flight flew Westland Wasps, and later Kaman Seasprites of the naval air wing attached to the squadron from 1966 to 2005.

 Pilots from No. 3 Squadron served in Vietnam and in UN peace keeping in the Sinai.
 The squadron served in East Timor.
 For many years a detachment was based in Singapore, to support the New Zealand Army presence there, and combat Indonesian insurgents.
 Detachments have recently served in the Solomon Islands and Antarctica.

-No. 3 Squadron UH-1s transported the participants on the first episode of Survivor: Heroes vs. Villains.

 Today, No. 3 Squadron provides tactical air transport for the New Zealand Army.
 The Iroquois have been replaced by NH90s.